 - Estate planning.

 The CFP's job is to help you create a comprehensive financial plan for managing your money.
-That's different from something like a registered investment advisor, who would exclusively offer advice on investments.
+That's different from something like a registered investment adviser, who would offer advice on investments exclusively.

 There are thousands of CFP professionals in the United States and finding the right one for you starts with doing some preliminary research.
-The first step is ensuring that a CFP you're considering is certified by the CFP Board, which is something you can check on the organization's website.
+The first step is ensuring that a CFP you're considering is certified by the CFP Board, which is something you can check online.

 From there, you can draft a list of questions and topics to discuss when vetting potential CFP candidates you want to work with.
 Here are some areas to explore when interviewing a potential advisor to handle your money:

 - How do you approach financial planning?
 Make sure the planner's investing philosophy isn't too aggressive or too conservative for your agenda and needs.

 - Describe your client base.
 Some planners require a minimum net worth or have other parameters for prospective clients.
 Make sure you aren’t going to be an afterthought.